Skip to main content

 CO+POS Director and Associate Professor, History

 Mostafa Minawi studies different forms of imperialism in the Middle East and Northeast Africa.
-He is the director of Critical Ottoman and Post-Ottoman Studies and a 2021–22 Global Public Voices fellow.
+He is the director of Critical Ottoman and Post-Ottoman Studies (CO+POS) at the Einaudi Center.

 Assistant Professor, History